Ola-Steeve/Ola-Steeve/README.md

 - 👋 Hi, I’m @Ola-Steeve, you can call me Stephen
 - 👀 I do DevOps
 - 🌱 I’m currently learning Python.
-I
 - 💞️ I’m looking to collaborate on ML/AI projects
 - 📫 How to reach me ... ekundayoolaoluwa70@gmail.com